-These Care Goals are implemented through a series of Objectives and Measures.
-And these Objectives and Measures are scheduled for implementation over a four-year period between 2011 and 2015.
+These Care Goals were slated for implementation through a series of Objectives and Measures.
+And these Objectives and Measures were scheduled for implementation over a four-year period between 2011 and 2015.

-Meaningful Use Criteria is Evolving: Stage 1 and Stage 2
+Meaningful Use Criteria has Evolved: Stage 1 and Stage 2

-The Meaningful Use Stage 1 Final Rule addresses the Objectives and Measures requirements for the first period of meaningful use by an EP/EH/CAH.
-CMS has issued the Meaningful Use Stage 2 Final Rule, addressing changes to the Objectives and Measures for providers planning to claim incentive payments in future years, after 2 years or less of compliance with Stage 1 requirements.
+The Meaningful Use Stage 1 Final Rule addressed the Objectives and Measures requirements for the first period of meaningful use by an EP/EH/CAH.
+CMS later issued the Meaningful Use Stage 2 Final Rule, addressing changes to the Objectives and Measures for providers planning to claim incentive payments in future years, after 2 years or less of compliance with Stage 1 requirements.